raffimolero/Exer1Spec/README.md

 i'm convinced this program is actual black magic. like, i haven't seen anything more arcane than this.

-harry potter says expelliarmus. i say Windows -> Batch -> WSL -> Docker -> php -> html.
+harry potter says expelliarmus. i say `Windows -> Batch -> Docker -> weird php -> worse php`. we are not the same.

-yamn.

-- name of site: Tropixotics
-- title format: Home - Tropixotics